JerryFans/TinyPNG4Flutter/README.md

 # Usage

-Fist Step you use register a apikey in [https://tinypng.com/developers](https://tinypng.com/developers)
+Fist Step you need to register a apikey in [https://tinypng.com/developers](https://tinypng.com/developers)

 And Then Enter your apikey in my app and enjoy it.